isuckatdrifting/FusionAccel/README.md

 # FusionAccel
-RTL-level Neural Network Accelerator Implementation on Xilinx Spartan6.
+RTL-level Neural Network Accelerator Implementation on Xilinx Spartan 6.
 Evaluation for Scalability.
+This is a source code repo for the following article:

+FusionAccel: A General Re-configurable Deep Learning Inference Accelerator on FPGA for Convolutional Neural Networks. https://arxiv.org/abs/1907.02217.

+I am not currenly developing this repo due to limited time, but I am ready to answer questions under this repo.
+Please submit an issue if necessary.
+You may visit this [Youtube Video Link](https://youtu.be/SMSY97nOUzo) for more details.

 ## 1 Network Support
+[Current_Support] SqueezeNet v1.1, since the network structure is extremely simple.

-[Current_Support] Any network with convolution, ReLu activation, average pooling, max pooling and concatenation only.
+Theoretically any network with convolution, ReLu activation, average pooling, max pooling and concatenation only are supported, like `AlexNet, GoogLeNet, VGGNet, LeNet, ResNet50/101, Fully Convolutional Network, Deep Convolutional Network`, but you may write your own conv core with optimization algorithms.

-- AlexNet
-- GoogLeNet
-- VGGNet
-- LeNet
-- ResNet50/101
-- Fully Convolutional Network
-- Deep Convolutional Network
-- SqueezeNet v1.1

 ## 2 IO Interface
-- USB3.0 loading CaffeModels & return outputs (FrontPanel SDK)

-## 3 Modern Acceleration, Performance & Resource Strategy
-- SRAM
-- DMA (if there was CPU)
-- Number representation: INT8/INT16/INT32/FP16/FP32
-    - Half precision floating point (FP16) for each engine, i.e. conv3x3, conv7x7
-- How to define signed numbers in verilog logic
-- Fully connected layers may be executed on host -- too many weights
+USB 3.0 loading CaffeModels & return outputs (FrontPanel SDK library required -- chose this for light weight dependency concerns).
+Though the bandwidth of USB 3 is high, the latency is considerable.
+Meanwhile with restricted on-chip resources, split blobs have to be moved piece by piece, which increases the latency even more.

-## 4 Reference
+## 3 Reference
 - Lukas Cavigelli.
 Origami: A 803 GOp/s/W Convolutional Network Accelerator.
 2015.
 - Clement Farabet.
 NeuFlow: A Runtime Reconfigurable Dataflow Processor for Vision.
 - Clement Farabet.
 CNP:AN FPGA-BASED PROCESSOR FOR CONVOLUTIONAL NETWORKS.
 - Vinayak Gokhale.
 Nn-X - a hardware accerlerator for convolutional neural networks.
 - Song Han.
 Efficient Methods and Hardware for Deep Learning.
+- Any other articles mentioned in the reference of the article.

+## 4 Modern Acceleration, Performance & Resource Strategy
+- SRAM (BRAM in FPGA) size
+- DMA (if there was CPU)
+- Number representation: INT8/INT16/INT32/FP16/FP32
+    - Half precision floating point (FP16) for each engine, i.e. conv3x3, conv7x7
+- How to define signed numbers in verilog logic
+- Fully connected layers may be executed on host -- too many weights

-## 5 NOTES
+## 5 NOTES & Developing Drafts
 Draw Network Flowcharts

 `sudo python3 ./draw_net.py ../../SqueezeNet/SqueezeNet_v1.1/deploy.prototxt ./squeezenet.png --rankdir=TB`